Lithium Deep Cycle Marine Batteries

 flash icon

 Our Lithium LiFePO4 batteries bring you revolutionary technology ahead of its time.
-As the creators of the Ionic brand, we combine powerful lithium, Grade A battery cells, and Bluetooth monitoring for a battery that lasts longer, works harder, and plays smarter.
-With LithiumHub, you’re guaranteed 100% US based support, plus a competitive, no-nonsense 11-year warranty.
+As the creators of the Ionic brand, we combine powerful lithium, Grade A battery cells and Bluetooth monitoring for a battery that lasts longer, works harder and plays smarter.
+With LithiumHub, you're guaranteed 100% US-based support, plus a competitive, no-nonsense 11-year warranty for a battery with a longer lifespan.
+Explore our collection today to experience the latest in lithium battery technology.

-Most bass boats require two basic types of 12 volt batteries.
+Most bass boats require two types of 12-volt batteries.
 One is the cranking, or starting battery type.
-It's used to start the main engine.
+Its purpose is to start the main engine.
 The other type is the deep cycle battery.
-It's used to power the trolling motor and other accessories.
-Some batteries do both (to some extent anyway).
+Its purpose is to power the trolling motor and other accessories.
+And some batteries do both (to some extent anyway).

 flash icon